8go/matrix-commander/README.md

                         path, the relative path will be relative to the local directory. foo will become ./foo. foo/foo will become ./foo/foo and only works if ./foo already exists.
-                        Absolute paths will remein unchanged. /tmp will remain /tmp. /tmp/foo will be /tmp/foo.
+                        Absolute paths will remain unchanged. /tmp will remain /tmp. /tmp/foo will be /tmp/foo.
 If media is encrypted it will be decrypted and stored decrypted.
 By default media files will not be downloaded.